andyklimczak/getting-started-with-phoenix/article.md

 ### 4.2 Say "Hello", Phoenix

-To get Rails saying "Hello", you need to create at minimum a route, a controller with an action, and a view.
+To get Phoenix saying "Hello", you need to create at minimum a route, a controller with an action, and a view.
 A route maps a request to a controller action.
 A controller action performs the necessary work to handle the request, and prepares any data for the view.
 A view displays data in a desired format.